ans-group/docs.ukfast.co.uk/source/cloud/flex/ipv6.md

 2. Click `Manage Rules` of the security group you want to edit
 3. Click `+Add Rule`
 4. Under the Rule drop-down menu select `All ICMP`
-5. Set the CIDR using ipv6 format e.g '::/0' is the same as IPv4's '0.0.0.0/0'
+5. Set the CIDR using IPv6 format e.g '::/0' is the same as IPv4's '0.0.0.0/0'
 6. You may want to do the above for both ingress and egress traffic.

 ![rule](files/rule.PNG)

 Now you are ready to go - deploy a new eCloud Flex instance and it will be given an IPv6 address.
 Don't forget you may need to update security rules to also allow IPv6.

-If you have any existing eCloud Flex instances you want to add IPv6 to, and you're using SLAAC, you will need to detach and re-attach the network interface of the instance and then configure DHCP inside the instance.
+If you have any existing eCloud Flex instances you want to add IPv6 to, and you're not using SLAAC, you will need to detach and re-attach the network interface of the instance and then configure DHCP inside the instance.